sdxic/netapp_bluexp_classification/README.md

 ## Part 7: Install BlueXP Classification

-CONFIRM THIS FOR CLASSIFICATION - The installer that is available on the NetApp Support Site may be an earlier version.
+The installer that is available on the NetApp Support Site may be an earlier version.
 After installation, Classification automatically updates itself if a new version is available.

 Note: All installation activities are logged when installing BlueXP classification.
 If you run into any issues during installation, you can view the contents of the installation audit log.
 It is written to /opt/netapp/install_logs/.